Hans Vijlbrief: Induced earthquakes in Groningen

-Vijlbrief decided to work from Groningen a few days a month to connect with its citizens.
-To make homes earthquake-resistant, he gave the go-ahead for an operation to systematically strengthen all structures in the villages of Garrelsweer, Zeerijp, Wirdum, and Leermens.
-In June 2022, he announced legal action against the NAM for not paying €190 million it owed in earthquake damage compensation.
+To make homes earthquake-resistant, Vijlbrief gave the go-ahead in 2022 for an operation to systematically strengthen all structures in the villages of Garrelsweer, Zeerijp, Wirdum, and Leermens.
+In June of that year, he decided to take legal action against the NAM for not paying €190 million it owed in earthquake damage compensation.
 The government had billed the NAM €560 million in total since 2020, but the NAM had doubts about the justification for part of that figure.